calmitchell617/Springbok/readme.txt

+This code is dedicated to using pricing, and fundamental data from Quandl within Zipline.

 Setup instructions:

 1:  Make sure your environment is Python 3.5, and install the proper dependencies.
 I used Pyenv to accomplish this goal.